hbctraining/variant_analysis/lessons/11_SnpSift_exercise.md

 date: "May 27, 2024"
 ---

 In this exercise we will use the VCF file that we have generated  in order to practice parsing our apart our VCF.
-The VCF file is availible for download [here]().
+The VCF file is also availible for download [here](https://hbctraining.github.io/variant_analysis/data/mutect2_syn3_normal_syn3_tumor_GRCh38.p7-pass-filt-LCR.pedigree_header.snpeff.dbSNP.vcf).

 # Exercises